wso2/docs-is/en/docs/samples/user-store-based-adaptive-auth.md

 This page guides you through configuring user store-based adaptive authentication for a sample web application using a sample hardware key authenticator.

 This is useful if you want to add security for users logging in from other user store domains.
-Using the user-store-based adaptive authentication template, you can whitelist certain user store domains so that users from the whitelisted domains are prompted to perform an additional level of authentication, while users from any other user store domain can simply provide their credentials (basic authentication) to access a resource.
+Using the user store-based adaptive authentication template, you can whitelist certain user store domains so that users from the whitelisted domains are prompted to perform an additional level of authentication, while users from any other user store domain can simply provide their credentials (basic authentication) to access a resource.

 ----